Curriculumonline

 Looking - Drawing

-• 19 STILL LIFE This activity focuses students' attention on scale, by asking them to draw an ordinary object to an extraordinary scale.
+• 19 STILL LIFE This lesson plans focuses students' attention on scale, by asking them to draw an ordinary object to an extraordinary scale.

 • 21 DISTORTED PORTRAITS Students produce a distorted self-portrait.
 This could be a preparation for making masks in class.

-• 23 THE SPACES IN BETWEEN This page gives students the opportunity to learn about Mondrian.
+• 23 THE SPACES IN BETWEEN This worksheet gives students the opportunity to learn about Mondrian.
 It also involves the use of shading techniques and silhouettes, and develops an awareness of pattern.

 History of Painting